garethr/digitalocean-expect/README.md

 ## Running

 In order to run the tests yourself you'll need a DigitalOcean account.
-The underlying client still uses the V1 API so you need to set `DIGITALOCEAN-CLIENT-ID` and `DIGITALOCEAN-API-KEY` environmnt variables.
+The underlying client uses the V2 API so you need to set a `DIGITALOCEAN-ACCESS-TOKEN` environment variables.
 Alternatively you can use `.lein-env` if you know what you're doing.

 You can run the tests with the following.
 Note that the specific tests here are unlikely to pass with anything but the small test dataset I